chef-boneyard/chef-rfc/new/rfcXXX-policyfile-endpoint.md

 #### `revision_id` Field (required)

 The `revision_id` field is used to distinguish revisions of a Policyfile lock document.
-It is a JSON String.
-It may contain alphanumeric characters, hyphens, underscores, the dot character and the colon character.
-In regular expression
-form: `/^[\-[:alnum:]_\.\:]+$/`.
-The revision ID is limited to a maximum of 255 characters.
-The Chef Server must reject a Policyfile lock document when the revision ID does not meet these requirements.

-In ChefDK the revision will be calculated by hashing other content in the Policyfile lock document and thus will be a hexidecimal number.
-In order to allow alternate implementations to generate revision IDs according to different schemes (perhaps timestamps or Ci build numbers), this field will not be required to be a hexidecimal string.
+It is a JSON String containing a hash of the canonicalized content of the Policyfile lock, given in hexadecimal form.
+A fully compliant server MUST independently compute the `revision_id` and reject a creation request if the submitted `revision_id` is incorrect.

+The canonicalized form of the Policyfile lock is not finalized at this time, but will be provided in a future update to this document.
+Note that the format will not be based on JSON, as JSON has no canonical form.

 #### `name` Field (required)